-To this end the Western Arkansas Workforce Development Board will provide oversite of the local delivery of systems.
-The local board will coordinate work with the core programs through a referral process that ensures an individual seeking services is made aware of the available core program services.
-The board and staff will regularly monitor planned service provisions to meet reasonable performance measures in the region.
-The board will also provide research and cultivate partnerships across private sector, public and non-profit organizations to ensure an understanding of industry need, which will provide jobs for seekers.
+To this end the Western Arkansas Workforce Development Board provides oversite of the Western delivery system.
+The Western board has facilitated work with the core programs through a referral policy and process that ensures an individual seeking services is made aware of the available core program services.
+The board and staff regularly monitor planned service provisions to meet reasonable performance measures in the Western area.
+The board also provides research and cultivates partnerships across private sector, public and non-profit organizations to ensure an understanding of industry need, which provides job seekers with job and career opportunities.

 3.3 Describe how the local board, working with the entities carrying out core programs, will expand access to employment, training, education, and supportive services for eligible individuals, particularly eligible individuals with barriers to employment, including how the local board will facilitate the development of career pathways and co-enrollment, as appropriate, in core programs, and improve access to activities leading to a recognized postsecondary credential (including a credential that is an industry-recognized certificate or certification, portable, and stackable).
 [WIOA Sec.
-108(b)(3)] Workforce center staff will review the individual's needs to determine what programs may provide the appropriate services and then refer that individual.
+108(b)(3)] Workforce center staff review the individual's needs to determine what programs may provide the appropriate services and then refer that individual.
 Perform outreach to targeted populations, increase referrals between system partners, coordination with colleges on career pathways.
-By driving sector partnerships and community roundtables, the board will assist the system partners in understanding the needs of industry in the region.
-Promoting the requirements shared by business partners to create curriculum in the regions education system with a focus on skills that will allow job seekers to continue on a path to livable wages and economic prosperity.
+Leading sector partnerships, community roundtables, and partner collaborations the board will assist the system partners in understanding the needs of industry in the Western area.
+Promoting the requirements shared by business partners to create curriculum in the Western area education system with a focus on skills that will allow job seekers to continue on a path to livable wages and economic prosperity.
 These career pathways can connect through the traditional education system, pre-apprenticeship and apprenticeship opportunities, and other non-traditional training services.
-Aligning services means removing partner boundaries and understanding that shared information and customers will allow the system to transform so that every Arkansan that want a job can get a meaningful job.
-The system will work together to overcome individual agendas to make the focus for the community's greater good.
+Aligning services means removing partner boundaries and understanding that shared information and customers will allow the system to transform so that every Arkansan that wants a job can get a meaningful job.
+The board's focus is to assist the system partners to work together to overcome individual agendas to make the focus for the community's greater good.
+Further the board seeks to increase the recognition of credentials that are identifiable, and representative of the skills needed to meet the demands of local industry occupations.

-- 3.4 Identify and describe (for each category below) the strategies and services that are and/or will be used to: - A. Facilitate engagement of employers, including small employers and employers in indemand industry sectors and occupations, in workforce development programs in addition to targeted sector strategies.
+- 3.4 Identify and describe (for each category below) the strategies and services that are and/or will be used to: - A. Facilitate engagement of employers, including small employers and employers in demand industry sectors and occupations, in workforce development programs in addition to targeted sector strategies.